D1ne5h007/Simon-Game-Project/README.md

-# Simon-Game-Project
+# vHow to Play:

-The Simon Game is a classic memory-based electronic game that challenges players to repeat increasingly complex sequences of lights and sounds.
-This version is built using HTML, CSS, and JavaScript, replicating the nostalgic experience of the original game with an interactive web interface
+1) Press Any Key to begin the game.
+2) Watch and listen as the game plays a sequence of lights and sounds.
+3) Repeat the sequence by clicking the correct buttons in the same order.
+4) The sequence will get longer with each round.
+Make a mistake, and the game's over!